 How much does adoption cost?

 - Costs can vary for each adoption depending on if the birthmother needs help with living or medical expenses.
-Your adoption mentor can explain the details of the fees.
-Your mentor will also understand your financial position well enough to present you with potential birth mothers that are truly potentials.
+Your adoption social worker can explain the details of the fees.
+Your social worker will also understand your financial position well enough to present you with potential birth mothers that are truly potentials.
 You will always know the adoption budget for each potential birth parent you are presented with through All About U Adoptions.

 I’m worried about the birthparent changing their mind.
-How long does it take to finalize an adoption?
+How long does it take for termination of parental rights?

 - Each state has different laws pertaining to when birthparents rights are terminated.
-(TPR-Termination of Parental Rights) Your adoption mentor will be able to provide in-depth answers to this based on the state in question.
-In general, it could be as soon as 5 days or as long as several weeks or months.
+(TPR-Termination of Parental Rights) Your adoption social worker will be able to provide in-depth answers to this based on the state in question.
+In general, it could be as soon as 2 days or as long as several weeks or months.

 What is a homestudy?

-- Birth moms want to know that they are placing their baby into a safe, financial stable and loving home.
+- Birth families want to know that they are placing their baby into a safe, financially stable and loving home.
 The purpose of the homestudy is for us to explore all of these areas and help you prepare for your life as adoptive parents.
-It is also state law that adoptive parents have a homestudy completed by a licensed professional.
+Our agency will follow relevant state laws pertaining to adoption homestudies.
+Your homestudy will be completed by a licensed professional.

 - Be yourself.
 We know houses aren’t spotlessly clean all the time.
 We don’t expect you to be perfect.
 The best way to go through a homestudy is to be yourself and show us what “normal” life is like for you.